 I love the idea of stocking up on summer tomatoes and roasting several batches to freeze to use during the winter months!

 The possibilities are endless!
-Use them as a simple side, served hot or at room temperature.
-As an appetizer, piled up over toast or crostini with a drizzle of pesto or a sprinkle of dukkah!
+Use them as a simple side, served hot or at room temperature with a little pesto or dukkah to finish.
+As an appetizer, piled up over toast or crostini for the perfect bruschetta.
 Toss them in pasta (if you don't feel like making spaghetti sauce).
 Add them to a hearty stew or something like this vegetarian lentil soup!

-And maybe your next recipe will be this creamy vegan roasted tomato basil soup.
+Maybe your next recipe will be this creamy vegan roasted tomato basil soup!
 You'll love the balance of flavors, plus because it does not contain cream, it's a tomato soup that you can freeze for later!